PlayWithMagic/PlayWithMagic.org/README.md

   * The only client-side software requirements is a browser
   * The client-side hardware requirement for full functionality is a desktop or tablet
 3. An external developer can successfully understand and enhance the system.
-  * Sufficient documentation will be provided
+  * Documentation can be found at the